zhztheplayer/gluten-it/README.md

                              all queries if not specified.
 Example:
                              --queries=q1,q6
                              Default: __all__
-  -s, --scale=<scale>      The scale factor of sample TPC-H dataset
+  -s, --scale=<scale>      The scale factor of sample TPC dataset
                              Default: 0.1
   -V, --version            Print version information and exit.